 Giving back to the community is what Girl Scouts is all about-it's basically the law (wink).
 That's why we utilize the power of Gift of Caring so that customers can give directly to their local communities.
-Not only do Girl Scouts get the satisfaction of giving back through the power of Girl Scout Cookies, they can also earn a special Gift of Caring patch and/or GSH hat and charm.
+Not only do Girl Scouts get the satisfaction of giving back through the power of Girl Scout Cookies, they can also earn special rewards tied to Gift of Caring donations.